GAAP vs IFRS: What Are the Differences?

 Similarities

-Both GAAP and IFRS govern how companies should report their financial information for a given reporting period, such as one quarter or year.
+Both GAAP and IFRS govern how companies should report their financial information for a given reporting period, such as one quarter or one year.
 And both systems are designed to simplify financial statements and provide an even playing field for investors to evaluate companies and compare one to another.

 GAAP and IFRS also both require companies to issue income statements, balance sheets, cash flow statements, changes in equity, and footnotes.
 In addition, they both require accrual (vs. cash) accounting, and allow the use of the inventory estimates first-in, first-out (FIFO) and weighted average cost.